d-ries/linux-essentials/08_filters/01_course.md

 Caroline
 Michael
 ```
 The example above uses a `^` sign that indicates the start of a line.
 Next up we use square brackets `[ ]` that we can use to specify characters that can be used as the start of the line.
-In this case the letters `D`, `G`, and `N`.
-We could aslo use ranges:
+In this case the letters `S`, `M`, and `C`.
+We could also use ranges:
 ```bash
 student@linux-ess:~$ cat regexlist.txt | grep "^[0-9]"
 128